Built to amaze! Explore circus history in Sarasota

 “We steward the history of the circus,” Posey said.
 Other organizations, such as Sarasota’s Circus Arts Conservatory, “are the living legacy.”

-The Ringling: Admission to the museum includes the Circus Museum, the first-floor of Ca’ d’Zan and the expansive John and Mabel Ringling Museum of Art, as well as a free tram tour of the grounds and gardens.
-A new glass art gallery and the Historic Asolo Theater, a renovated 18th-century Italian private theater, are free.
-The campus is also home to the Asolo Repertory Theater, which stages a diverse season of plays and musicals. https://www.ringling.org/admissions-and-tours
+The Ringling Museum: Admission to the museum includes the Circus Museum, the first-floor of Ca’ d’Zan and the expansive John and Mabel Ringling Museum of Art, as well as a free tram tour of the grounds and gardens. www.ringling.org/tickets-admission/

 Circus Arts Conservatory: Live circus shows are staged under the Big Top in Sarasota during the winter season.
 The CAC also provides circus training, camps and classes as well as community outreach. https://circusarts.org/